Salineville, Ohio: 2000 census

 There were 535 households, out of which 33.3% had children under the age of 18 living with them, 47.9% were married couples living together, 14.6% had a female householder with no husband present, and 31.6% were non-families.
 26.7% of all households were made up of individuals, and 13.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.60 and the average family size was 3.14.

 In the village, the population was spread out, with 29.2% under the age of 18, 9.3% from 18 to 24, 27.6% from 25 to 44, 22.2% from 45 to 64, and 11.7% who were 65 years of age or older.
 The median age was 33 years.
 For every 100 females there were 97.9 males.
 For every 100 females age 18 and over, there were 90.9 males.

 The median income for a household in the village was $27,473, and the median income for a family was $30,167.
 Males had a median income of $28,864 versus $19,539 for females.
 The per capita income for the village was $13,895.
 About 11.6% of families and 15.7% of the population were below the poverty line, including 22.4% of those under age 18 and 16.5% of those age 65 or over.

+Parks and recreation

+Yellow Creek State Forest is located near and borders Salineville.

 Government

 Salineville operates under a mayor–council government, where there are six council members elected as a legislature in addition to an independently elected mayor who serves as an executive.
-The current mayor is Linda C. Adams.
+As of 2024, the mayor is Chad J. Bettis.
 Additionally, Salineville has a Board of Trustees of Public Affairs, a three-member board elected separately from the village council.

 Education

-Children in Salineville are served by the Southern Local School District, which operates a K-12 complex in Washington Township.
-The renovated complex was built by adding to what was then the Southern Local High School building, and was completed in 2004.
+Children in Salineville are served by the public Southern Local School District, which operates a K-12 complex that includes one elementary school and Southern Local Junior/Senior High School.
+The renovated complex was built by adding to what was then the Southern Local High School building and was completed in 2004.
+Additionally, Utica Shale Academy focuses on vocational education for the production of natural gas in the Utica Shale.

-The current schools in the district are: